felix-leyva/questionsapp/shared/src/commonMain/composeResources/files/scrum/scrum_psd_questions.md

 - [ ] The Scrum Master is responsible for updating the Sprint Burndown.
 - [ ] The Scrum Master assigns tasks to Development Team members when they need work.
 - [x] The Scrum Master helps those outside the team interact with the Scrum Team.
-- [ ] At the Sprint Review, the Scrum Master identifies what has been "Done" and what has not been "Done".
+- [ ] At the Sprint Review, the Scrum Master identifies what has been "Done" and what has not been " Done".

 **[⬆ Back to Top](#table-of-contents)**